vincerubinetti/intro-to-svgs/tutorial-source/_sections/05-basics.md

 By default, the stroke is shown in front of the fill.
 Unfortunately, there isn't a reliable, fully accepted way (for all browsers and software) to switch this order.

-Special note: you may also come across the value `currentColor`.
+Special note: You may also come across the value `currentColor`.
 This makes the fill or stroke match the "active" color in whatever is viewing the SVG.
 This is really only relevant in web development, where, for example, you may want an SVG icon to automatically match the color of the text it is inline with.
 If there is no "current color" to use, it will default to black.